All Episodes

 I just found an amazing piece.

-I'm going to link to this at Rushlimbo.com because it's too long to go through the whole thing.
+I'm going to link to this at rushlimbo.com because it's too long to go through the whole thing.

-And here's the here's the pull quote.
+And here's the pull quote.

-Uh whatever Cho learned in his classes, did it enable him to rage at his host country, to hate the students he envied so murderously?
+Whatever Cho learned in his classes, did it enable him to rage at his host country, to hate the students he envied so murderously?

 Was he subtly encouraged to aggrandize himself by destroying others?